Skin cancer consultations

 The doctor can tell if a mole or spot is normal or abnormal.
 Dermlite has been proven to significantly increase the rate of skin cancer detection.

-You should contact us if:
+You should consider booking a consultation if:

-• History of severe and blistering sunburns
+• History of severe or blistering sunburns.

-• Large number of moles
+• Having a large number of moles.

-• Use solariums, sunlamps and sunbeds.
+• Use of solariums, sunlamps, or sunbeds.

 Find us